dev-minjin-chou/COSC1125-1127-Contest-A.I/AI-Method-1.md

 ### Trade-offs

 #### *Advantages*
-- Better than minimax for competitions against other people especially, for those that don't perform as well as the top staff teams, as they'll inevitably make some sub-optimal decisions that expectimax can take advantage of
+- Better than minimax for competitions against other people, especially for those that don't perform as well as the top staff teams, as they'll inevitably make some sub-optimal decisions that expectimax can take advantage of

 #### *Disadvantages*
 - Requires completely manual tuning based on results and observations made from previous performance